-John has been working with children since 1999, a year after qualifying as an osteopath.
+John has been working with babies & children since 1999, a year after qualifying as an osteopath.
 It was always his intention to work comfortably with patients of all ages, and he was very fortunate to spend 18 months working at a predominantly paediatric osteopathic clinic run by one of the founders of The Sutherland Society, the primary institution for training cranial osteopaths at that time.
 This very gentle osteopathic approach is the principle technique of choice with infants.

 It was through this gradual introduction to osteopathic paediatric work, with tutoring and supervision from the clinic principal, that he developed the skills and confidence to treat babies and children.

 Interestingly over the years he found that rather than developing a practice treating children of all ages, he has drawn instead mostly parents with young babies that are struggling for a variety of reasons.
 This is in part due to word of mouth recommendations from parents down the years.
 He finds work with infants immensely rewarding, and challenging in a good way.

 In the process of assessing and treating the baby it's vital that at the same time the bond between mother and baby is appreciated and supported, as this attachment is fundamental to helping the baby through a difficult period.
 He has felt from the very beginning that a significant part of the benefit of osteopathy with babies comes from both the assurance and relaxation that babies gain from the gentle handling and osteopathic techniques, and from providing a place for parents to express and explore their concerns, and be able to work through these with the help of the osteopath's wealth of experience with similar issues.